usagisukisuki/FT-SAM/README.md

 ## Checkpoints
 We use checkpoint of SAM in [vit_b](https://github.com/facebookresearch/segment-anything) version.
-Additionally, we also use checkpoint of MobileSAM in [mobile_sam](https://github.com/ChaoningZhang/MobileSAM).
+Additionally, we also use checkpoint of MobileSAM.
-Please download from [Segment Anything](https://github.com/facebookresearch/segment-anything) and extract them under "models/Pretrained_model".
+Please download from [SAM](https://github.com/facebookresearch/segment-anything) and [MobileSAM](https://github.com/ChaoningZhang/MobileSAM), and extract them under "models/Pretrained_model".
 ```
 models
 ├── Pretrained_model